Frequently Asked Questions

 Q: What is the best way to get started in Muay Thai?

-After the Free Intro session, most of our members begin learning Muay Thai in our fundamentals group setting.
+After the Free Intro session, most of our members begin learning Muay Thai in our basics group setting.
 An FMT trainer will guide you through the basic body mechanics and movements at a comfortable pace.
 If you do not feel comfortable starting with group training, private training can be a great alternative.
 Private training can help familiarize you with some of the basic skills and techniques in a one-on-one format before entering the group setting.

 Q: Do I need to be in shape to start learning Muay Thai?